Last updated on August 17th, 2022 at 02:09 pm

 How We Make This Policy a Reality

 Note: This week’s blog post comes from special guest Ken Cirka, DMD.
-An MGE client since 2004, Dr. Cirka turned his small $200,000 a year Philadelphia office into a powerhouse $3 Million a year dental practice seeing an average of 125 new patients each month!
-Through diligent implementation, Dr. Cirka has been able to build an extremely efficient and well-organized office, allowing him to delegate most of his management duties so he can place the majority of his focus on clinical dentistry.
+An MGE client Power Program Graduate, Dr. Cirka turned his small $200,000 a year Philadelphia office into a powerhouse $3 Million a year dental practice with an average of 125 new patients each month!
+Through diligent implementation, Dr. Cirka was been able to build an extremely efficient and well-organized office, allowing him to delegate most of his duties so he can place his focus on doing the procedures he loves while only working 4-6 days per month in the office.

 I’ve never liked waiting.
 For that matter, I like it when things move FAST.
 It’s the way I am, for better or for worse.
 So, early in my career, it really bothered me to see dental patients waiting long amounts of time for their appointments—sometimes as much as an hour and a half or two hours.